Helping with Healing and Hope

 Duty of Care

 Duty of care is a person’s legal obligation to maintain a certain standard of care to prevent harming others.
 Every situation requires that each of us behave with care.
-For example, following a snowstorm, a business owner should ensure that snow and ice are removed from walkways on the property to keep patrons safe.
+For example, following a snowstorm, a business owner should remove snow and ice from walkways on the property to keep patrons safe.

 Breach of Duty